 Recommendations:

 - Reject the politicization of education.
-Instead, embrace the importance of teaching students to critically examine the history of slavery, racial discrimination, and the diversity of the United States.
+Instead, embrace the importance of encouraging students and youth to learn about Black history and the diversity of the United States, including an honest account of its histories, races and cultures.

-- Support the dignity of LGBTQ+ individuals, particularly youth.
-Reject policies that further harm children by censoring their personal expression, denying them access to educational materials, or putting them at greater risk of bullying or self-harm.
+- Support the dignity of LGBTQ+ people, particularly youth.
+Reject any policies that further harm children by censoring their personal expression, denying them access to educational materials, or otherwise puts them at greater risk of bullying or self-harm.

 - Retain the independence of local libraries as safe havens within their communities.